Body Language (Queen song)

-"Body Language" (printed as "Body Language ↑⬱") is a 1982 dance/funk song by British rock band Queen.
+"Body Language" (printed as "Body Language ↑⬱") is a 1982 song by British rock band Queen.
 It was written by the band's lead singer Freddie Mercury and was a hit in North America, where it received extensive radio play.
 However, the single only received a lukewarm response in the United Kingdom.
 The track was the second single released from their 1982 album Hot Space.
 The music video for the song was the first one to be banned from MTV for its nudity, despite the members of Queen being fully clothed.

 History

 The massive success of "Another One Bites the Dust" inspired Queen to temporarily abandon their glam roots in the early 1980s, and experiment with disco, funk and soul music.
 "Body Language" and its parent album Hot Space were the results of this change.
 "Body Language" is notable for its near lack of guitar; atmospheric guitar chords sparingly dot the body of the song, while a brief two-note riff is heard during the fade out.
 The song's key feature was its minimal, sparse production, with the emphasis of "suggestive" lyrics, a "slinky" synth bass (played on an Oberheim OB-X), and writer Freddie Mercury's moans and groans.
 This song was played twice during the European leg of the Hot Space Tour, with the first performance being in Vienna on 13 May.
+The song was played every night on the U.S leg and the Japanese leg, where the song achieved more commercial success.
 It often got a lukewarm reaction, although the live arrangement was very different from the studio one.
-The song was played every night on the U.S leg and the Japanese leg, where the song achieved more commercial success.

 The full title of the song, as printed both on the single and Hot Space album sleeve, is "Body Language ↑⬱".
 The usage and pronunciation of the arrows was never explained by any member of Queen, though the arrows did show up as part of the single's cover art and in its video, where they were painted on the bodies of models, while Freddie Mercury also wore shirts and a white leather jacket during the album's ensuing tour that had similar arrow designs.

 The song features a distinctive rhythmic synth bass line as primary sound played by Mercury, making it one of the few band songs not to feature bassist John Deacon on the recording.
 Brian May only briefly participates on guitar towards the end of the song, being one of his least significant contributions to a Queen single.